zefiros-software/SerLib/README.md

 ```

 #### SerLib Limits
-* Each class can use up to 27 indices, so we can store 27 seperate variables max.
+* Each class can use up to 27 indices, so we can store 27 separate variables max.
 * Each class can have up to 3 parents, we can only use 3 indices for parents.

 ## Planned Features
-* Extensive documentation, on both design and useage.
+* Extensive documentation, on both design and usage.
 * Compression, based on array type and with delta encoding.
 	* FastPFOR integer compression.
 	* FFPFOR for floating point compression.